Have you tried having your students write top 10 lists yet? I love top 10 lists for several reasons:

-Top Ten Lists require higher level thinking as students must evaluate different options, weighing one against another to decide not only what to include, but also the order of the items they do choose.
+Top 10 lists require higher level thinking, as students must evaluate different options, weighing one against another to decide not only what to include but also the order of the items they do choose.
 You can also extend the activity by asking students to justify their top choices.

-- A Top Ten Facts About...activity could apply to many different subjects - animals, countries, people etc. It might also make a nice add-on activity for a report on the subject.
+- A Top 10 Facts About… activity could apply to many different subjects – animals, countries, people, etc. It might also make a nice add-on activity for a report on the subject.

-- If you are reading a book with many characters, such a The Hunger Games, you could have students list their ten favorite characters.
+- If you are reading a book with many characters, such as The Hunger Games, you could have students list their 10 favorite characters.

-- If you are studying inventors, why not ask students to list what they consider to be the ten most important inventions ever.
+- If you are studying inventors, why not ask students to list what they consider to be the 10 most important inventions ever?

-- How about using Top Ten Lists at the end of the year?
+- How about using top 10 lists at the end of the year?
 Addie Williams of Teacher Talk has a terrific Top Ten freebie for the end of the year that you can download on her excellent blog.

 Use in Different Ways

-- Create a Top Ten Center.
+- Create a Top 10 Center.
 Change the topic each week.

-- Use as bell work, for fast finishers, or enrichment homework.
+- Use as bell work, for fast finishers, or as enrichment homework.

 - Have your students work in pairs or small groups to complete their lists.

-- Record your students reading their lists in David Letterman style.
+- Record your students reading their lists David Letterman-style.

-- Create Top Ten Books and have students create a different list in their books each week, perhaps as bell work.
-This could also be good handwriting practice
+- Create Top 10 Books and have students create a different list in their books each week, perhaps as bell work.
+This could also be good handwriting practice.

-- Create a Top Ten Class book in which each student contributes one page.
-This could be a "Best of" book in which each student chooses his or her favorite page to include or you could choose one topic and include everyone's list on that topic.
+- Create a Top 10 Class book in which each student contributes one page.
+This could be a “Best of” book in which each student chooses his or her favorite page to include, or you could choose one topic and include everyone’s list on that topic.

 - Discuss, discuss, discuss!
-Top ten lists make terrific discussion prompts.
+Top 10 lists make terrific discussion prompts.
 Ask students to explain their choices.
 You could also extend the activity by having them write about their top choices.